The Noise of Vacuum: The Vacuum Decay Model

 \subsection{Background Evolution}

-We consider a universe containing both de Sitter vacuum energy and radiation, with energy densities:
+We consider a universe containing both de Sitter vacuum energy and radiation, with energy densities: \footnote{Other functional dependences are conceivable; the present choice represents the minimal form consistent with dimensional analysis and the assumed thermal scaling $T_{\rm dS} \sim h$, leading to $\rho \sim T^4 \sim h^4$.}

+These equations represent phenomenological parametrizations of the energy content during the vacuum decay transition.
+Equation~\eqref{eq:rho_dS} models the vacuum energy density with a $h^4$ scaling, which can be motivated thermodynamically: in the thermal interpretation of \cite{Alicki:2023rfv}, the Gibbons-Hawking temperature scales as $T_{\rm dS} \sim h$, and a thermal energy density would scale as $\rho \sim T^4 \sim h^4$.
+The coefficient $\sigma$ parameterizes the effective number of degrees of freedom contributing to this thermal vacuum energy.
+Equation~\eqref{eq:rho_r} then ensures that the total energy density satisfies the Friedmann equation $\rho_{\rm eff} = \frac{3}{8\pi}h^2$, with the radiation component defined as the residual after subtracting the vacuum contribution.

+We acknowledge these are effective parametrizations rather than microscopic derivations; the $h^4$ scaling for vacuum energy follows naturally from thermal considerations ($\rho \sim T^4$ with $T \sim h$), while Eq.~\eqref{eq:rho_r} ensures consistency with the Friedmann equation.
+These choices provide the simplest phenomenological realization of vacuum decay within the thermal framework, analogous to how inflaton potentials parametrize inflation without full microscopic justification.

-where $h(t)$ is the (dimensionless) Hubble parameter and $\sigma$ is a constant related to the number of massless degrees of freedom.
+Here $h(t)$ denotes the Hubble parameter in Planck units, which with our convention ($M_{\rm Pl} = 1$) is simply $h(t) = H(t) = \dot{a}/a$ with dimensions of $[M_{\rm Pl}]^{-1} = 1$.
+The parameter $\sigma$ is a constant related to the number of massless degrees of freedom.
 The parameter $\sigma$ affects only the timescales and critical values but not the essential phenomenology.
 For concreteness, we set $\sigma = 3/(8\pi)$ throughout this work, which normalizes the critical equilibrium value $h_0 \equiv \sqrt{3/(8\pi\sigma)} = 1$.
 The energy density of the regular particle content of the Universe is expressed as

 combining the contributions from both radiation and the de Sitter thermal bath.

 The evolution equation for the Hubble parameter, derived from energy-momentum conservation with vacuum decay, is:

 This equation describes the transition from de Sitter domination to radiation domination, with the critical value $h_c = \sqrt{3/(16\pi\sigma)}$ marking the transition point.
 Importantly, the initial vacuum state before decay does not require additional assumptions; any small fluctuation suffices to trigger the vacuum decay process, making the model robust to the choice of initial conditions.